andyvroberts/banana/DimensionDesign.md

 For this reason, it is also sometimes optimal to pre-populate a Date Dimension from the earliest date required, to several years in the future, removing the need to continually rebuild/reload the table in the database.

 ### Null Dimensions
-Within the Land Registry Property Prices dataset, there are many instances where a Dimension record has a NULL column value.
+Within the Land Registry Property Prices dataset, there are many instances where an entire Dimension record has a NULL value.
 A good example is the *Locality*, and in rarer occasions, the *Postcode*.

 To know if this matters or not, the model designer must understand if queries will be made to specifically capture measures regarding negative conditions.
 For example, what is the sum of property prices in January, which have no captured Postcode?